gkao25/cooking_time_avg_rating/README.md

 | 75%   |    424536   |     60      | 778290           |        490.9   |           39      |       58      |        33      |         50      |               49      |               15      |     13       |      1.29974e+06 |      5        |      5        |
 | max   |    537716   |   9740      |      2.00229e+09 |      45609     |         3464      |    30260      |     29338      |       4356      |             6875      |             3007      |    100       |      2.00237e+09 |      5        |      5        |

-With the outliers removed, we plot another histogram, this time to see the number of recipes by average rating.
+With the outliers removed, we can plot a barplot to see the count of each rating.

-<iframe src="assets/average_rating_of_recipes_hist.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/rating_count_bar.html" width=800 height=600 frameBorder=0></iframe>

+Most recipes receive a rating of 5.

 ## Bivariate Analysis